RhysU/c99sh/README.md

 the [Octave version](gsl/nozzle_match.m) of some simple logic with the [equivalent c99sh-based version](gsl/nozzle_match) requiring only a few [one-time additions](gsl/c99shrc) to your `~/.c99shrc`.

+As nearly the entire C99-oriented implementation works for C++, by invoking [c99sh](c99sh) through either a copy or symlink named [cxxsh](cxxsh), you can write C++-based logic.
+The relevant control files are named like `cxxshrc` in this case.
+See [cxx/hello](cxx/hello) and [cxx/cxxshrc](cxx/cxxshrc) for a hello world C++ example.
+One nice use case is hacking atop [Eigen](http://eigen.tuxfamily.org/) since it provides pkg-config support.
+That is, `cxxsh -p eigen3 myprogram` builds and runs a one-off, Eigen-based program.
+With the right `cxxshrc`, such a program can be turned into a script.
+Though, you will likely notice the compilation overhead much moreso with C++ than C99.

 The idea for `c99sh` came from [21st Century C](http://shop.oreilly.com/product/0636920025108.do)'s section "Compiling C